fairlington/fairlington/content/posts/2024-09-14 Fairlington Elementary Flashback/index.md

 {{< fig src="files/fairlington-elementary-floor-plan.png" caption="Room layout excerpted from the Fairlington Elementary Parent’s Handbook of 1950, courtesy of the Arlington Public Library Center for Local History archives." >}}

 Later, an addition was put on the school to create a gymnasium – lunchroom combination.
 The county closed Fairlington Elementary in 1979 due to declining enrollment, and now serves as the Fairlington Community Center.

+---

+**EDIT 1/5/2025**: We've added a two-page document drafted by the school in the 1970's that describes the school's history up to that point.
+[View it here.](files/fairlington-elementary-history.pdf)